AssemblyScript/website/src/environment.md

 * ```ts
   function heap.free(ptr: usize): void
   ```
   Frees a chunk of memory.
-Does hardly anything (most recent block only) with the stub/none runtime.
+Does hardly anything (most recent block only) with the "stub" runtime.

 * ```ts
   function heap.reset(): void
   ```
   Dangerously resets the entire heap.
-Specific to the stub/none runtime.
+Specific to the "stub" runtime.

 #### **Memory Utility**